 Likewise, just about all programmatic creative tech will benefit from a strong grasp of how the advertiser’s target market can be segmented and what data is available for those segments.
-Typically demand side platforms (DSPs) and data management platforms (DMPs) will be used for programmatic targeting, although programmatic creative can be helpful with non-programmatic media as well.
+Typically demand side platforms (DSPs) and data management platforms (DMPs) will be used for programmatic targeting.
+Programmatic creative can be helpful with non-programmatic media as well.

 That combination of creative and audience skills is enough to make use of a creative management platform.
-If DCO is going to be used, additional technical and coding skills are required to link the data feeds into the ads and set up the logic that will drive the campaign.
+If DCO is going to be used, additional technical and coding skills are required.
+You must link the data feeds into the ads and set up the logic that will drive the campaign.
 It can be smart to use managed services for the initial setup of a DCO ad unit, and then to transition to a self-service model to continue to operate the unit over time.

 DCO Trafficking and Logic Setup

 To configure the automatic decisioning in DCO ad units, set up is required in two places: 1) the data source (frequently a DSP or DMP), and 2) the logic in the ad unit itself.
-Each input is mapped to an output, with rules created about what to do with the information.
+Each input maps to an output, with rules created about what to do with the information.

 Here is a plain english example of the setup of a hypothetical DCO campaign:

 The DSP is configured to target audiences for the campaign that include 16 targeting line items.
-For each impression, the DSP will use the viewer’s real time geolocation to determine their local temperature, and pass that information to the ad unit.
+For each impression, the DSP will use the viewer’s real time geolocation to determine their local temperature.
+It will then pass that information to the ad unit.